 Choosing a CPAP mask and chin strap for CPAP therapy involves considerations such as price, brand reputation, materials, fit, and comfort.
 While chin straps are only one component of your CPAP setup, finding the right one can provide a significant boost to your nightly sleep.

-Types of CPAP Masks Best Used With a CPAP Chin Strap
+Types of CPAP Masks That Work Best With a Chin Strap

 CPAP chin straps are designed to be used with masks that deliver pressurized air to the nose.
 This includes traditional nasal CPAP masks, which cover the nose, and nasal pillow masks, which sit just below the nose and have silicone buds that are inserted just inside the nostrils.